mjnovice/ais-etl/transformers/generic-py/README.md

 This is a sample demonstration to allow any generic user transformation to happen.

-# How to provide your own set of data tranforming functions ?
+# How to provide your own set of data transforming functions ?

 1. The file `trans.py` gives a sample of how one can add in the functions.